 Does it feel like the love and deep connection that once defined your relationship has given way to anger, blame, hurt, and painful conflict?
 Perhaps you have been fighting too much or, alternatively, not communicating at all.
 Are you afraid that your partner no longer loves you, is not concerned with your feelings or needs, or would rather being doing anything other than spending time with you?
-Have you and your partner struggled with sex or other intimate and physical aspects of your relationship?
-Has the trust in your relationship been threatened or broken by an affair or an addiction?
-Maybe a significant life transition – such as a new baby, a move or a career change – has added stress to your increasingly fragile connection.
-Are you longing to reconnect, but feel that your attempts to somehow get spun into arguments, leaving you feeling more lonely, sad and separate from your partner?
+Are you longing to reconnect, but find your attempts get spun into arguments, leaving you feeling alone and disconnected?

 If you are like most couples, even the unhappiest of couples, you have invested a lot of time and emotion into your partner and your relationship.
 If you CAN save the relationship and if you CAN learn to come together again, the payoff is huge.
 Many couples who have come back from the brink of breakup report that their relationship is stronger than it could have been had they never gotten to that edge.
 There are a myriad of reasons not to give up.

 Are you at a crossroads in life, searching for direction and meaning?
 Are you looking for help transitioning into a new role as parent, spouse, or caregiver?
 Have you recently lost a loved one or experienced a sudden shift in a relationship that’s left you questioning your identity or purpose?